 In essence, what we learnt in 12 years, every good manager intuitively already knows.
 If you want to drive real change across a supply chain to be certain of hitting your carbon target, you need to:

-3. Improve: supplier capacity to reduce emissions, focused specifically on their action plans for closing the identified gap to your target.
+3. Improve: accelerate improvement by building the supplier’s capacity, focused specifically on closing their identified gap to your target.

-Whilst you must be able to do this at an individual supplier manufacturing site level, you also need to do it hundreds or maybe thousands of times over.
+Whilst you should try to do this at an individual supplier manufacturing site level, wherever possible, you also need to do it hundreds or maybe thousands of times over.
 That, of course, requires

 an army of consultants specialist platform technology.